-The content declaration section shall declare the weight of one unit of product, as delivered to the user, and contain information about the content of the product in the form of a list of materials and chemical substances including information on their environmental and hazardous properties.
-The gross weight of each material/substance shall be declared, including a minimum of 99% of the materials/substances in one unit of product.
+The content declaration shall have the form of a list of materials and chemical substances including information on their environmental and hazardous properties.
+The gross weight of material shall be declared in the EPD at a minimum of 99 % of one declared unit of the product.